-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, you work for two different employers - to and from an alternate workplace for the same employer on the same day - for example, travel from a depot to a mine site. - In limited circumstances, you can claim the cost of trips between home and work, such as where you carry bulky tools or equipment for work.
-You can claim a deduction for the cost of these trips if all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, on the weekend. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your job as a train driver to your second job as a safety instructor - to and from an alternate workplace for the same employer on the same day - for example, travelling between train stations or depots for your employer. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work and all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice

-- the tools or equipment are bulky, meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.
+- the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.